MoayedAljaddawi24/assignment-3/README.md

 3. Refresh the page:
    - Favorited projects remain starred (data persisted in `localStorage`).
 4. Remove a favorite; verify it disappears while “Favorites only” is active, demonstrating dynamic filtering.

+### Testing Project Sorting
+1. With multiple projects displayed, open the **Sort projects** dropdown.
+2. Choose **Alphabetical** — cards should reorder immediately (A→Z by title).
+3. Switch back to **Recently updated** — cards reorder based on their `data-date` metadata.
+4. Apply category filters, a search term, and/or favorites-only; verify the sort order respects those constraints while staying consistent.

 ---